ThomasQi3141/Bluetooth-Light-Switch/README.md

 **Step 5:** Connect your device to the HC-05 module after holding down the reset button. <br><br>

-**Note:** The HC-05 module is currently not compatible with IOS devices due to MFi Licensing issues.
+**Note:** The HC-05 module is currently not compatible with iOS devices due to MFi Licensing issues.